MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/step-by-step-configuration-guide.md

 Community Training is optimized for learning with videos for mobile devices – even on low-bandwidth or while offline.
 It provides an easy way for your organization to create and manage online courses, and offer a seamless learning experience.

 Courses in Community Training are created under categories.
 These categories can be based on topics, professions, skills, and more.
-Courses on the portal will have one or more lessons, practice quizzes, exams, and certifications.
+Courses on the portal will have one or more lessons, practice quizzes, graded assessments, and certifications.

 ![Upload content to portal](../media/Upload%20content%20to%20portal.png)